stleerh/blog2/announcing.md

 ## Use Cases

 Now that you have a general overview of Network Observability, let's examine some concrete things you can do with it.
+Network Observability is suitable for any role where a core networking component is involved.
 I will go over two basic use cases, and encourage you to try these out or come up with your own scenarios.

 ### Use case #1: As a cluster-admin, I want to see what traffic is running on my network.